Erik ten Hag: Man Utd signing Antony increases quantity and quality of options

-Antony unlikely to be available for Thursday's Premier League clash at Leicester but could make debut against Arsenal at Old Trafford on Super Sunday, live on Sky Sports; Deals for Antony and Martin Dubravka could conclude Man Utd summer business; Aaron Wan-Bissaka set for Man Utd stay
+Antony unlikely to be available for Thursday's Premier League clash at Leicester but could make debut against Arsenal at Old Trafford on Super Sunday, live on Sky Sports; deals for Antony and Martin Dubravka should conclude Man Utd summer business; Aaron Wan-Bissaka set for Man Utd stay

-Erik ten Hag says the signing of Antony will help strengthen the quantity and quality of players in his Manchester United squad ahead of a hectic run of games.
+Erik ten Hag refused to be drawn on the imminent arrival of Antony at his press conference on Wednesday but the Manchester United manager admitted his satisfaction at bolstering his attacking options.

-United have reached an agreement with Ajax to sign the Brazilian forward for £86m, subject to international clearance, with Ten Hag confirming the final few details need completing.
+United have reached an agreement with Ajax to sign the Brazilian winger for £86m, subject to a medical, personal terms being finalised and international clearance, with Ten Hag hopeful he will be available for the Super Sunday clash with Arsenal - live on Sky Sports.

-"Firstly we have to sign him, there is an agreement between the clubs, but paperwork is not done so I cannot go too deep on that," the United boss said.
+Speaking ahead of United's trip to Leicester on Thursday, the United boss said: "Firstly we have to sign him, there is an agreement between the clubs, but paperwork is not done so I cannot go too deep on that."

 Asked what qualities Antony would bring, Ten Hag added: "Offensively we need to strengthen our squad, because we have many games to cover.
 From now on we go three games a week, every three or four days.